onionpancakes/veil/README.md

 ### Why Veil vs other templating libraries?

-* Vectors expands directly to `React.createElement` calls.
-There is no wrapper!
-* All expansions to `React.createElement` happen at compile time.
+* **No wrapping code!** Vectors transform directly into `React.createElement` calls at compile time.
+* Easy to write functional components that interops well with other React features *(hooks, context, memo, etc...)* without the need of special code.
-* Support for user-defined components and React components such as `React.Fragment`.
+* Support for user-defined and React-defined components with the same consistent syntax.
-* Simple as heck.
-Direct pass through to `React`.
-Source is less than 200 lines.
+* Very small codebase of less than 200 lines.

+### Tradeoffs

+* You will be expose directly to React and how it works.
+Beware of situations where React expects JavaScript objects (and not Clojure maps)!

 ## Getting started